 The Racial Equity Learning Arc, a cohort-based series of workshops created and facilitated by The Equity Paradigm, is open to Duke staff and faculty who have completed the Racial Equity Institute’s Phase I workshop or a near equivalent.
 This six-session series is intended to build a learning community for participants to develop shared language and analysis around diversity, inclusion, and equity.
 Participants will interrogate structural racism and the way it manifests in our individual experiences, organizational dynamics, and systemic outcomes.

-The application for the Fall 2022 Racial Equity Learning Arc is now closed.
-Stay tuned for future offerings.
+The application for the Fall 2023 Racial Equity Learning Arc are now open and closes August 17th, 2023.

 Key objectives for the 6-session Learning Arc: